typebrigade/handbook/emails/event-is-tomorrow-to-waitlist.md

-# Tomorrw’s waitlist for Type Brigade
+# _Tomorrw’s_ waitlist for Type Brigade

-Hi there,  Thanks for registering for the Type Brigade meetup on type design and typography!
-The event is tomorrow, and it looks like you’re on the waitlist right now.
-I’ve asked everyone to keep their RSVP up-to-date so more slots may become available.
-If there’s less than ten people on the waitlist, we’ll hopefully have space for everyone.
-You can tweet @typebrigade if you have any questions, or call 778 722 1587 anytime after 6:30 tomorrow and we’ll confirm if there’s space for you as quickly as possible.
-Thanks, Kenneth Ormandy
+Hi there,  Thanks for joining the waitlist for Type Brigade №21 _tonight_.
+I’ve asked everyone to keep their RSVP up-to-date, so a slot may become available to you.  _There’s less than ten people on the waitlist, so it’s probably safe to say we’ll have space for you, but if you want, you can tweet @typebrigade or call/text 780 952 2077 anytime after 6:00 and we’ll confirm as quickly as possible._  Thanks, Kenneth Ormandy